-If the seacock is left open and the pump is not "ON", the boat's forward motion through the water will gradually fill the box.
-To prevent this inadvertent filling close the seacock when the livewell option is not in use.
+If the livewell seacock is left open and the pump is not "on" the boat's forward motion through the water will gradually fill the box.
+Closing the seacock when the livewell option is not in use may prevent this inadvertent filling.

 Under certain conditions placing the outboard engine(s) in reverse will ventilate the water under the boat and create an airlock in the livewell pump.
-To prevent this situation turn the livewell "OFF" prior to any high RPM or constant reverse operation.
-If the livewell pump becomes airlocked, correct this situation by turning the pump "OFF" for 20 seconds.
+To prevent this situation from occurring it is recommended that the livewell be turned "OFF" prior to any high RPM or continuous reverse operation.
+In the event the livewell pump becomes airlocked, this situation may sometimes be corrected by turning the pump "OFF" for 15-20 seconds.